mmerce/bigml-ruby/README.md

 ### Creating sources

-To create a source from a local data file, you can use the `create_request` method.
+To create a source from a local data file, you can use the `create_resource` method.
 The only required parameter is the path to the data file.
 You can use a second optional parameter to specify any of the options for source creation described in the [BigML API documentation](https://bigml.com/developers/sources).